SantiagoGarciaC/colmedicos-tiempos-AV/README.md

 # colmedicos-tiempos-AV
-Tracking Avianca patient attention times for National Network and Rionegro locations for Colmedicos
+Tracking Avianca patient attention times for all the Colmedicos locations within Colombia